Last update - May 16th 2014

 Each of the 8 items from the general description 'grapes' can be scaled by the amount in g, oz or typical portion sizes to give the total amount of Potassium.There are 8 items ranging from Grapes, muscadine, raw through to Oil, grapeseed per 100g of grapes.

-Using the list below for the 8 different grapes nutrition entries in our Potassium database, the highest amount of Potassium is in Grapes, muscadine, raw which contains 203 mg of Potassium per 100g.
+Using the list below for the 8 different grapes nutrition entries in our database, the highest amount of Potassium is found in Grapes, muscadine, raw which contains 203 mg of Potassium per 100g.
 The lowest amount of Potassium is in Oil, grapeseed which in 100g contains 0 mg of Potassium.

-The median value of Potassium is in Grapes, american type (slip skin), raw which in 100g contains 191 mg of Potassium.
-The average amount of Potassium in 100g of grapes, based on the list below is 121.13 mg of Potassium.
+The median value of Potassium is found in Grapes, american type (slip skin), raw which in 100g contains 191 mg of Potassium.
+The average amount of Potassium contained in 100g of grapes, based on the list below is 121.13 mg of Potassium.

 From the Potassium content in grapes list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Potassium.
 Each grapes item can be scaled by different amounts to adjust the amounts of Potassium so that it is not just, for example, the values in 100g of Grapes, muscadine, raw.
 The item can be scaled by quantites in g, oz or typical serving sizes.

 We have also sorted our complete nutrition and vitamin database of over 7000 foods, based on the amount of Potassium.
 Again you can find a full nutrition breakdown for all foods containing potassium which can be scaled for different servings and quantities, from the complete list of potassium rich foods.